VKhalil642025/OS-Ticket-Managing/README.md

 </p>
 <p>
 This screenshot documents the configuration of SLAs and the establishment of Help Topics in osTicket.
 SLAs define how quickly issues should be addressed, while Help Topics streamline the ticket creation and assignment process for end users and analysts.
+Here im scheduling and orchestrating the OS Ticket that would be given out to team/agents to work on.
+The description and Severity of the Ticket.
 </p>
 <br />